 Flood mapping is the process of identifying and delineating areas likely to be affected by floods.
 Detection and identification of flood mappings are prominent in the active sensors of remote sensing, including ALOS/PALSAR and Sentinel-1.
 Both imageries are categorised as active remote sensing, which means these kinds of satellite imageries generate their lights and improve the more precise image.
 ALOS-2 is operated by JAXA (Japan) and has been extensively utilised in natural disaster monitoring purposes, including flood.

 Active sensor imagery can operate in all weather conditions and penetrate clouds to provide information about the flood water extent over large areas.
 SAR remote sensing data can be used to create flood maps by analysing changes in the radar backscatter signal over time.
 When floodwaters are present, the backscatter signal will significantly differ from that of dry land, allowing flood-prone areas to be identified.
+If you are looking for bracelet.
+There’s something to suit every look, from body-hugging to structured, from cuffs to chain and cuffs.

 By providing accurate and timely information about the flood situation, remote sensing data can support efficient and effective recovery efforts, enabling communities to rebuild and return to normalcy as quickly as possible.